Common bottlenose dolphin

-The common bottlenose dolphin or Atlantic bottlenose dolphin (Tursiops truncatus) is a wide-ranging marine mammal of the family Delphinidae.
-The common bottlenose dolphin is a very familiar dolphin due to the wide exposure it gets in captivity in marine parks and dolphinariums, and in movies and television programs.
-It is the largest species of the beaked dolphins.
-It inhabits temperate and tropical oceans throughout the world, and is absent only from polar waters.
+The common bottlenose dolphin or Atlantic bottlenose dolphin (Tursiops truncatus) is one of three species of bottlenose dolphin in the genus Tursiops.
 While formerly known simply as the bottlenose dolphin, this term is now applied to the genus Tursiops as a whole.
-As considerable genetic variation has been described within this species, even between neighboring populations, many experts think additional species may be recognized.
+As considerable genetic variation has been described within this species, even between neighboring populations, many experts think additional species may be recognized and split out.

+The common bottlenose dolphin is a very familiar dolphin due to the wide exposure it receives in human care in marine parks and dolphinariums, and in movies and television programs.
+Common bottlenose dolphins inhabit temperate and tropical oceans throughout the world, absent only from polar waters.